Tripartitus/Antidote/README.md

 ## A note on SmartScreen

 When you download and run the installer, Windows SmartScreen may warn you that the application is from an unknown publisher.
 This is expected — the application is not yet code-signed.
 A code-signing certificate is actively being worked toward (it is one of the things donations go toward).
-The full source code is available on GitHub for inspection.

 To proceed: click **More info → Run anyway**.

+> **Note on the source code:** Antidote is proprietary software.
+The source code is private and protected under the End User License Agreement.
+Decompiling, extracting, modifying, or redistributing the source code or any derivative of it is not permitted.
+The application is free to use — the source simply is not public.

 ---